crashoverride777/swifty-sk-scroll-view/README.md

 The helper will automatically forward button presses to the relvant SKScene and to node subclasses.
 It works best for smaller scrollable lists, if you want something like a level select screen where there will be alot of buttons than its better to use a UICollectionView.

+In general it is not good practice to add UIKit elements to SpriteKit games, all your UI should be done using SpriteKit APIs (SKSpriteNodes, SKLabelNodes, SKNodes etc).
+However there are a few things in UIKit, like UIScrollViews or UICollectionViews, that would be quite difficult to reacreate with SpriteKit APIs.

 # How to use

 - Step 1: Add the SwiftySKScrollView.swift file to your project